-In general the use of the Company's electronic resources should be for business-related purposes, serving the interests of Sinclair, its clients, and associated parties in the course of normal operations.
+In general, the use of the Company's electronic resources should be for business-related purposes, serving the interests of Sinclair, its clients, and associated parties in the course of normal operations.
+Use of Company equipment, technology, and other electronic resources must be in accordance with Company policies and applicable law.